Tannenberg Memorial: Concept and design

 The memorial embraced the Anglo/French concept of the Unknown Soldier.
 In doing so, the architects anticipated the concept of Totenburgen (Fortresses of the Dead) housing mass graves of soldiers.
 This ideology was debated in Germany in the 1920s and 1930s.
 The architects imagined the memorial to be a new völkisch "community of the dead" and incorporated the burial of 20 unknown German soldiers from the Eastern Front into the project concept.

 The memorial was built in a prominent place in a shape reminiscent of the castles of the Teutonic Knights.
 The monument's location on a hilltop was accentuated by massive earthworks and landscaping designed to look as if nature alone had shaped the site.
 The design influenced other projects undertaken by architects and builders during the era.

 Opening and dedication

 A gathering of thousands came to the dedication of the newly finished memorial on 18 September 1927.
-The 80-year-old Hindenburg was dressed in the uniform of a Colonel-in-chief of a Masurian regiment to which he'd been appointed by the Emperor (who had since abdicated).
+The 80-year-old Hindenburg was dressed in the uniform of a Colonel-in-chief of a Masurian regiment to which he had been appointed by the Emperor (who had since abdicated).
 His speech was deemed highly nationalistic and in keeping with the times for the Weimar Republic, but was not well received outside Germany since it denied German responsibility for the war.
 An extract from the speech was later carved into a bronze plaque by the Nazi regime and installed in one of the towers of the memorial.
 A line of veterans, ten kilometers long and resplendent in Imperial uniforms, paid homage to Hindenburg and the 20 unknown German soldiers from the 1914 battle who were interred at the memorial.